 Repeat this exercise again and again until you become adept at hovering over the desired location for as long as you want.
 The key is to maintain the same throttle position (10%, 30% etc.) each time while using the right stick to make subtle adjustments.

-Part 4: How to Fly Forward/backward and Left/Right
+Part 4: How to Fly a Drone Forward/backward and Left/Right

 As soon as you become acquainted with hovering and taking off, it is time you graduated to a more complex stage of learning how to fly a quadcopter.
 At this stage, we will discuss how to move your drone in the desired direction.
 The right joystick will be used to control all the left, right, forward and backward movement.
 Following steps will help you learn how to fly forward/backward and left/right: